-In the p-phase, the node receives packets with all message types but only processes packets with message types 1-4 and routes data packets as described in [5].
+In the p-phase, the node core receives packets with all message types but only processes packets with message types 1-4 and routes data packets as described in [6].
 It also processes packets with message types 9-11 as described in this document.
-In addition, it calls the Adaptive module each time a TC routing packet is received.
+In addition, it sends a copy of the packet to the Monitor component each time a TC routing packet is received.

-In this phase, NST is equal to U-NST to cater for group oscillation which is described in section 5.3.1.
+In this phase, NST is equal to U-NST to cater for group oscillation as described in section 5.3.1.